Does Texas allow cash-out refinancing?

 There are still a few Texas-specific cash-out refi rules to know about, though:

-• Closing costs charged by your lender cannot exceed 2% of your loan amount.
-This does not apply to third-party closing costs like attorney fees, appraisal fees, and title insurance fees.
+- Closing costs cannot exceed 2% of your loan amount.
+This does not apply to third-party closing costs like attorney fees, appraisal fees, title insurance fees, and mortgage insurance premiums.
 It applies only to fees charged by your lender such as loan origination and processing fees

 Prior to 2018, Texas had even stricter limitations on cash-out refinance loans for agricultural property.
 Current laws have eased this restriction, too.